 He got me, I really do love surprises as long as they’re good ones.
 Not like ‘Oh sorry honey, Mr fuzzie ran away’ or ‘No Mr Fuzzie didn’t really run away, he died.’
 Mr Fuzzie was my hamster when I was six.
 My dad told me he ran away and because I was six I believed that hamsters could run away.When I was thirteen, I finally realized that hamsters were not capable of running away.
 I came home furious with my dad and yelled at him, then cried about Mr Fuzzie, then finally got over it.

 “It had better be a good surprise.”
 I said.

 “It’s no Mr. Fuzzie if that’s what you’re worried about,” he said.

 “How do you know about Mr. Fuzzie?”

 I crossed my arms and huffed.
 Sometimes he annoys me with how much he remembers me telling him.

 He laughed softly, pulled me back into his arms, and kissed my forehead.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, jessia098Write a Review